Motivically functorial coniveau spectral sequences; direct summands of cohomology of function fields: Introduction

 We also note that our theory could be easily extended to (co)motives with coefficients in an arbitrary ring.
 Next we note (after B. Kahn) that reasonable motives of pro-schemes with compact support do exist in $\dme$; this observation could be used for the construction of an alternative model for $\gd$.
 Lastly we describe which parts of our argument do not work (and which do work) in the case of an uncountable $k$.

-A caution: the notion of a weight structure is quite a general formalism for triangulated categories.
+A caution: the notion of weight structure is quite a general formalism for triangulated categories.
 In particular, one triangulated category can support several distinct weight structures (note that there is a similar situation with $t$-structures).
 In fact, we construct an example for such a situation in this paper (certainly, much simpler examples exist): we define the Gersten weight structure $w$ for $\gds$ and a Chow weight structure $w_{\chow}$ for $\gd$.
 Moreover, we show in \S\ref{sgdbr} that these weight structures are compatible with certain weight structures defined on the localizations $\gd/\gd(n)$ (for all $n>0$).
 These two series of weight structures are definitely distinct: note that $w$ yields coniveau spectral sequences, whereas $w_{\chow}$ yields Chow-weight spectral sequences, that generalize Deligne's weight spectral sequences for \'etale and mixed Hodge cohomology (see \cite{bws} and \cite{mymot}).
 Also, the weight complex functor constructed in \cite{mymot} and \cite{bws} is quite distinct from the one considered in \S\ref{scompdegl} below (even the targets of the functors mentioned are completely distinct).

-The author is deeply grateful to prof. F. Deglise, prof. B. Kahn, prof. M. Rovinsky, prof. A. Suslin, prof. V. Voevodsky, and to the referee for their interesting remarks.
+The author is deeply grateful to prof. F. Deglise, prof. D. H\'ebert, prof. B. Kahn, prof. M. Rovinsky, prof. A. Suslin, prof. V. Voevodsky, and to the referee for their interesting remarks.
 The author gratefully acknowledges the support from Deligne 2004 Balzan prize in mathematics.
 The work is also supported by RFBR (grants no. 08-01-00777a and 10-01-00287a). \begin{notat}